King Moody

 Robert "King" Moody (December 6, 1929 – February 7, 2001) was an American actor, best known for playing Shtarker in the television series Get Smart and for his portrayal as Ronald McDonald in the McDonald's commercials from 1969 to 1985.

 Early life

-He was born on December 6, 1929, in New York City.
+Moody was born in New York City on December 6, 1929.

 Career

-He played the spaceship captain in Teenagers From Outer Space and various other roles in forty movies and television episodes including Bonanza, The Bob Newhart Show, CHiPs, Combat!, The Man From U.N.C.L.E., Dragnet and Sea Hunt.
-He became the fifth portrayer as Ronald McDonald in 1969, he played the character for sixteen years in the McDonald's commercials until 1985.
+Moody played the spaceship captain in Teenagers From Outer Space and various other roles in forty movies and television episodes, including Bonanza, The Bob Newhart Show, CHiPs, Combat!, The Man From U.N.C.L.E., Dragnet, and Sea Hunt.
+He became the fifth portrayer of Ronald McDonald in 1969, playing the character for 16 years in McDonald's commercials, until 1985.

 Personal life

 Moody married Rachel Rosenthal in 1960; the marriage lasted for nineteen years before they divorced in 1979.
-He married his second wife, Jacqueline L. Larson, in 1981, but they divorced in 1984 after three years of marriage.
+He married his second wife Jacqueline L. Larson in 1981, but they divorced in 1984 after three years of marriage.

 Death

-Moody died on February 7, 2001, in Tarzana, California at the age of 71.
+Moody died on February 7, 2001 in Tarzana, California at the age of 71.